Scalingo/documentation/_posts/platform/app/2000-01-01-run-scheduled-tasks.md

 ### How To Enable Cron Tasks?

-The cron feature is enabled by default.
+The cron feature is currently in beta state.
+It is possible to get access to it by asking the support.

 ### How To Disable Cron Tasks?

-You may want to disable automatic cron tasks execution, for example for [review apps]({% post_url platform/app/2000-01-01-review-apps %}) or staging environments.

-TBD
+The cron feature can't be disabled, but you can remove your scheduled tasks by deleting the `cron.json` file.

 ### How Precise Is The Cron Feature?

-Since the cron feature needs to start a new container to execute the task, the precision will depend on the deployment time.
+In order to execute tasks on an application, we need to pull the application image which could take a few minutes depending on its size.

 ### How Will I Be Billed?

 The cron feature in itself is free.

-The one-off containers launched to run the commands defined in your cron tasks will be like other [one-off containers]({% post_url platform/app/2000-01-01-tasks %}) ie you will be billed for the type of container you defined in you cron task (M is the default container size) for the time it was executed.
-For example of you cron task ran during 5 minutes, you will be billed 5 minutes of an M container.
+The one-off containers launched to run the commands defined in your cron tasks will be like other [one-off containers]({% post_url platform/app/2000-01-01-tasks %}).
+You will be billed for the type of container you defined in you cron task (M is the default container size) for the time it was executed.

+For example if your cron task run during 5 minutes, you will be billed 5 minutes of an M container.